Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 DLP TVs began appearing on the consumer market in 2006, leaving many asking, “what is a DLP TV?”
 These TVs offer several advantages, such as smooth images, excellent geometry, and grayscale linearity, and have an easily replaceable light source.
 Unfortunately, these TVs are no longer in production for the consumer market, but you may find one available for resale.
 However, some of the best TVs today still offer smooth images and other attractive features.
+Additionally, some smart TVs include features that other TVs don’t, like a microphone and camera for video calls.
+If you want to know more about these TVs, check out where the camera is on my smart TV.

 Texas Instruments created digital light processing (DLP) in 1987.
 It includes chipsets based on optical micro-electro-mechanical technology using a digital micromirror device, a semiconductor chip with microscopic mirrors arranged in a matrix.
 These tiny mirrors represent at least one pixel within the projected image.
 They were first used in single-chip projectors.